FORTRESS OF INCA SHOES | FASHION FORWARD AND HUMANE

 For various reasons, Benami left China and moved back to Los Angeles.

 He met a couple of guys who were importing boots from Peru – and they asked Benami to help out.
-They sent him to Peru where he witnessed shoes being made in very small factories – of which many of them he didn’t approve.
-This led him to look for and inspect better factories and conceptualize a plan with fair and clean regulations that were palatable to everyone.
+They sent him to Peru where he witnessed shoes being made in very small factories.
+Of which many of them he didn’t approve.
+This led him to look for and inspect better factories.
+Conceptualize a plan with fair and clean regulations that were palatable to everyone.

 FORMATION OF FORTRESS OF INCA